ehawkins0631/Self_Assestment_Prediction-of-Normal-Butane-Volume-Percentage/README.md

-# Self_Assestment_Prediction-of-Normal-Butane-Volume-Percentage
+**Self_Assestment_Prediction-of-Normal-Butane-Volume-Percentage**

-* Self Assestment
+1.- Self Assestment:

-* Wi our project we wanted to explain:
+- With our project we wanted to explain:
     * How a machine learning algorithm is used in data analytics.
     * Create training and test groups from Normal-Butane-Volume-Percentage data set.
     * Implement the logistic regression, decision tree, random forest, and Support Vector Machine algorithms.